-- 4.1 The factors that the PRA considers in assessing its ability to effectively supervise a particular international bank when it belongs to a group based overseas include whether: - (a) the PRA receives sufficient co-operation, and financial and regulatory information on the overseas risks and financial position connected with the firm, from its group or head office and relevant overseas supervisory authorities (see Box 1); - (b) any wider group to which the firm belongs has the capacity and willingness to support the firm; - (c) where the firm's governance is provided by individuals with roles in a wider group, that governance is effective in taking into account the risks to the firm and, conversely, where the firm's governance is provided by individuals whose only role is within the firm, those individuals have appropriate influence within the wider group's management; - (d) booking arrangements are transparent and effective, and the firm appropriately manages the risks that it originates, receives, and transfers out to affiliates (see Box 2); - (e) operational resilience arrangements that are in place with other group members are sufficient to allow compliance with PRA operational resilience requirements; and - (f) a credible group resolution strategy, or plans to support or wind up the firm in line with the Bank's resolution objectives, are in place.
+- 4.1 The factors that the PRA considers in assessing its ability to effectively supervise a particular international bank include whether: - (a) the PRA receives sufficient co-operation, and financial and regulatory information on the overseas risks and financial position connected with the firm, from its group or head office and relevant overseas supervisory authorities (see Box 1); - (b) any wider group to which the firm belongs has the capacity and willingness to support the firm; - (c) where the firm's governance is provided by individuals with roles in a wider group, that governance is effective in taking into account the risks to the firm and, conversely, where the firm's governance is provided by individuals whose only role is within the firm, those individuals have appropriate influence within the wider group's management; - (d) booking arrangements are transparent and effective, and the firm appropriately manages the risks that it originates, receives, and transfers out to affiliates (see Box 2); - (e) operational resilience arrangements that are in place with other group members are sufficient, in the case of a UK subsidiary, to allow compliance with PRA operational resilience requirements; or, in the case of a UK branch, to assure the PRA that the services the branch offers in the UK are operationally resilient.
+For branches, the PRA will consider whether the home state's operational resilience regime is sufficiently robust to deliver outcomes similar to those required by the UK regime, including whether the home state supervisor has adopted the Basel Principles on Operational Resilience and whether the firm can demostrate that it is in compliance with its home state regime.
+26 The PRA will also look to gain assurance that operational disruption at group level does not represent undue risk to the group as a whole, and thereby provision of services by the UK business; and - (f) a credible group resolution strategy, or plans to support or wind up the firm in line with the Bank's resolution objectives, are in place.